GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/openid-connect.md

 custom interception script; "OAuth" specifies that the scope will have no claims, it will be meaningful to an external resource server.

+Specifying a scope as "Default" means that any OIDC client using Dynamic Client Registration protocol is allowed to enlist it amongst scopes that will be requested by RP(s) the client represents.
+As this may result in
+sensitive users' data being leaked to unauthorized parties, thorough assessment of all claims which belong to scopes about to be marked as "Default" is advised.
-Specifying a scope as "Default" means that a client can request it during dynamic client registration.
-The only default scope is `openid`, which is required by the OpenID Connect specification.
-You can always explicitly release a scope to a certain client later on, but this will require some manual intervention by the Gluu Server admin.
+Right after the installation, the only default scope is `openid`, which is required by the OpenID Connect specification.
+Gluu server's administrator can always explicitly add additional scopes some client is allowed to request by editing its registration metadata manually in web UI later on.

 ### Multi-Factor Authentication for Clients